 - Heat oven to broil.
 Make sure rack is in the center of the oven.

-- In another bowl, whisk the other 3 egg yolks together with a pinch of salt.
+- In the other bowl, whisk the egg yolks together with a pinch of salt.

-- Slowly fold the yolks into the beaten egg whites, until evenly incorporated (no yellow streaks)
+- Gently fold the egg yolks into the beaten egg whites, until evenly incorporated (no yellow streaks)

 - Melt butter in an 8" ovenproof skillet over medium heat.

 - Scrape the omelet mixture into the skillet.
 Gently shake the pan to evenly distribute the eggs.
 Cook on the stovetop over medium-high heat for two minutes.

 - Then, place skillet in the broiler for about 1 1/2 minutes.
 Remove from oven and quickly sprinkle cheese, ham, or other toppings over the top.
 Place back in the oven to broil until the omelette is golden and puffed up.